fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 #### 9.14

-Set up a POST-endpoint _/patients_ that adds a patient.

-After this the 'Add new patient' button in the frontpage should work.
+Create a POST-endpoint _/api/patients_ for adding patients.
+Ensure that you can add patients also from the frontend.

 #### 9.15

-Set up safe parsing, validation and type guards to the post request.
-In this exercise you should refactor (if you still haven't) the _Patient_ types _Gender_ field to an _enum_ type as in the material.
+Set up safe parsing, validation and type guards to the POST _/api/patients_request.

+Refactor the _Gender_ field to use a _enum_ type.

 </div>